Joshua Toulmin Smith

 In the mid-19th century the radical Local Self-Government movement was prominent among middle class professionals such as Smith who looked back to the Anglo-Saxons as an example of lifestyle and self-government.
 A vision of the Anglo-Saxons as symbolic of liberty, freedom and mutual responsibility was promoted and Smith pursued this argument tirelessly.
 History has proved, he argued, that "local Self-Government did exist in England and was a force to keep in check the most ambitious monarchs".
 This view was based in part on interpretation of medieval documents such as the Domesday Book (a survey of property in England compiled under the orders of William the Conqueror in 1086).
 In The Parish, Smith describes the Domesday Book as "a record of the action of the institutions of Local Self-Government of a free people".

 Smith's mistrust of Parliament led to the establishment of the Parliamentary Remembrancer (1857–1865), a weekly journal which recorded the actions of Parliamentary sessions for the benefit of local authorities and the general public.
 However, the Remembrancer was also used to instruct.
 For example, Smith gave much space and enthusiasm to a project in 1861 to reproduce Domesday Book as individual counties using a new photographic process called photozincography under the supervision of Sir Henry James at the Ordnance Survey.
 In the Remembrancer Smith promoted Domesday Book as being the story of free Englishmen in a free England and expressed a desire that every man who cared about the well-being of his country should possess a copy and be familiar with its content.
 He actively encouraged subscribers and accused gentlemen who did not subscribe to the photo-zincographic Domesday of being unpatriotic and benighted.

 The laborious task of conducting the Remembrancer combined with Smith's other responsibilities including his legal practice has been blamed for his deteriorating health.
 Smith drowned in 1869 at Lancing, West Sussex.

 Archives

-A collection of letters between Smith and Birmingham printer William Hodgetts are held at the Cadbury Research Library, University of Birmingham.
+A collection of letters between Smith and Birmingham printer William Hodgetts is held at the Cadbury Research Library, University of Birmingham.